chris-hall-hu/drupal8_codio/README.md

 You can either watch all the scrolly bits or you may almost have time to make a quick coffee.

 Hopefully when finished you will have all the Drupal files in the file browser on the left (works against your /home/codio/workspace directory where Drupal has been installed).
 You can also play with the Drupal site by selecting Box URL from the most right hand menu.

+**NOTE**: A master branch is created, and is the branch that will be checked out initially, I prefer this approach as I can still pull in and merge changes for the Drupal dev branch if I am working against dev, but I get to choose when and if to merge that with my master (D8 changes can still break things on a daily basis).
+Your remote is called drupal and if you did not change the drupal_version.txt you will also have an 8.0.x branch you can switch to locally.

 ##TODO